Vigevano: History

-The earliest records of Vigevano date from the 10th century AD, when it was a favoured residence of the Lombard king Arduin, for the sake of the good hunting in the vicinity.
+The earliest records of Vigevano date back to 963, when for the first time is mentioned in documents the castle of Vigevano.
+Vigevano was given in 1154 by Emperor Frederick Barbarossa in Pavia.

-Vigevano was a Ghibelline commune, favoring the Emperor and was accordingly besieged and taken by the Milanese in 1201 and again in 1275.
+Vigevano was accordingly besieged and taken by the Milanese in 1201 and again in 1275.
 In 1328 it finally surrendered to Azzone Visconti, and thereafter shared the political fortunes of Milan.
 The Church of San Pietro Martire (St Peter Martyr) was built, with the adjacent Dominican convent, by Filippo Maria Visconti in 1445.
 In the last years of Visconti domination it sustained a siege by Francesco Sforza.
 Once he was settled in power in Lombardy, Sforza arranged for Vigevano to be set up as the seat of a bishop and provided its revenues.